GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

   <figcaption class="w-figcaption">Fig. — Smartphone used in bed (<a href="https://unsplash.com/photos/W39xsPWZgA4">Source</a>)</figcaption>
 </figure>

+The days of CRTs are long over.
-Nowadays, a lot of content consumption and creation has shifted to mobile devices that use backlit <abbr title="Liquid Crystal Display">LCD</abbr>
+Content consumption and creation has shifted to mobile devices that use backlit <abbr title="Liquid Crystal Display">LCD</abbr>
-or energy-saving <abbr title="Active-Matrix Organic Light-Emitting Diode">AMOLED</abbr> screens, and on the desktop as well—which can be a full PC or a laptop—the days of CRTs are long over.
+or energy-saving <abbr title="Active-Matrix Organic Light-Emitting Diode">AMOLED</abbr> screens.
-With such smaller and more transportable computers, tablets, and smartphones, new usage patterns have evolved.
+Smaller and more transportable computers, tablets, and smartphones led to new usage patterns.
-People use their devices even in their beds at night-time, and leisure tasks like web browsing, coding for fun, or high-end gaming frequently happen after-hours in dim environments anyway.
+Leisure tasks like web browsing, coding for fun, and high-end gaming frequently happen after-hours in dim environments.
+People even use their devices in their beds at night-time.
-The more people use their devices in the dark—and even more since Apple has introduced [Dark Mode in macOS Mojave](https://support.apple.com/en-us/HT208976) on the desktop—the more the idea of going back to the roots of *light-on-dark* becomes popular.
+The more people use their devices in the dark, the more the idea of going back to the roots of *light-on-dark* becomes popular.

 ## Why dark mode